 Stonehill’s deserved reputation for the quality of its liberal arts education is enhanced by top-notch career preparation.
-About 84% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
-And it works—98% of Stonehill grads over the past five years were employed, in graduate school, or volunteering within one year.
+About 88% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
+And it works—97% of Stonehill grads in the Class of 2018 were employed, in graduate school, or volunteering within one year of graduation.

 A unified community of global citizens

 When choosing a college, families have to consider cost along with fit.
 Higher education is the investment of a lifetime, and we are committed to making your investment in Stonehill affordable.
 Stonehill is a nationally recognized undergraduate college offering an invaluable education with impressive career preparation, and one that is competitively priced, with many opportunities for financial assistance.

-Last year 96% of full-time students received some form of aid.
-On average, students received $29,555 each in scholarships, grants, loans, and work-study was more than $30,000.
+Last year, 98% of full-time students received some form of aid.
+For the Class of 2023, our average aid in scholarships, grants, loans, and work-study was more than $30,000.
 On average, nearly 80% of Stonehill students graduate in four years—double the national average.
 The investment in a Stonehill education has a proven record of cost-effective success.

 Plan a visit to Stonehill College